getian107/rtPRS/README.md

 ## Output

 rtPRS-CS writes two output files to the user-specified directory.
-The first is a `.txt` file containing the standardized PRS for each individual.
+The first is a `.txt` file containing the standardized PRS for each target sample.
 The second is a `.pst_eff` file containing the vector of SNP weights after incorporating all target samples.

 ## Support